Skip to main content

 6. Unfreeze the water intake

-Sometimes the water intake for the ice maker can freeze.
+Sometimes the ice maker's water intake can freeze.
 This can result in small ice cubes.
 Sometimes the ice maker may not get any water, resulting in no ice production.
 If you suspect this could be the case, it’s time to defrost your water line.

 Start by unplugging your refrigerator.
 Usually, ice makers connect to the wall of your freezer with two screws.
 Use a screwdriver to remove your ice maker and set it on a clean rag.

-Microfiber rags like the Amazon Basics 24 Pack do a swell job with absorption.
+Microfiber rags do a swell job with absorption.

 Product image of Amazon Basics Microfiber Cleaning Cloths